turabaev69/Back-End-Developer-Interview-Questions/README.md

 I started writing down this list as my personal notes of topics I discussed with colleagues and friends, and that I wanted to deepen...

 I'm not a big fan of asking technical questions in job interviews: I rather prefer to sit together with candidates in front of some real code, hands on the keyboard, facing a real problem, and to have a full day of pair programming, hopefully rotating with all the other team members.
-It is one of the best opportunities to know each others' style and to let candidates know some details about their future job.
+It is one of the best opportunities to know each others' style and to let candidates know some details about their future job!

 Yet, I feel some categories of technical questions could be a good starting point to begin an engaging conversation.